a-ovchinnikov/a-ovchinnikov.github.io/_posts/2024-12-29-plb3-protocompiler.md

 categories: compilation
 ---

-_Some month ago my trusty old Lenovo was going through rather heavy computations when it suddenly stopped, exhaled a small puff of blue smoke  and never responded to any key press again.
+_Some months ago my trusty old Lenovo was going through rather heavy computations when it suddenly stopped, exhaled a small puff of blue smoke  and never responded to any key press again.
 While its computational essence had moved to the realm of eternal primes hunt, I managed to salvage an SSD from its